 Usher of the Black Rod

-The Usher of the Black Rod has several responsibilities within the Senate chamber, including:
+The Usher of the Black Rod has several responsibilities within the Senate, including:

-- escorting the President of the Senate into and out of the chamber, while carrying the Black Rod
+- escorting the President of the Senate into and out of the Senate, while carrying the Black Rod

 - recording the attendance of senators

-- standing guard during a division vote when all chamber doors are locked
+- standing guard during a division vote when all doors to the floor of the Senate are locked

 - delivering formal messages from the Senate to the House of Representatives